 Module 6: Practical steps towards achieving ISO Standard 50001

 The course is divided into two parts.
 Part 1 is an 5 week online course spread out over 10 weeks in which participants, in their own time, participate in Webinars and on-line forums, undertake reading assignments, watch short videos, listen to presentations and complete short quizzes and written assignments.
 It is estimated that to complete the material participants will need 8 hours per week.
 All modules of Part 1 must be successfully completed before the start of Part 2 – the two week residential course.
 Part 2 consists of an assignment in which participants work in groups on an energy audit in a real situation (in 2017 this was a factory of an international tire company), that forms the basis of a plan to reach ISO50001.This component is supported by lectures, including guest lectures by leading specialists, presentations, case studies, discussions, and a site visit.

-Online through the University of Twente's website (start 10 October - 13 December 2018) through The University of Twente’s Website; 2 weeks residential (14-25 January 2019) in Enschede, the Netherlands.
-Details for the online component and residential component to be given in 2019 are not known yet.
+Online through the University of Twente's website (start 7 September 2020) through The University of Twente’s Website; 2 weeks residential in Enschede, the Netherlands (30 November - 11 December 2020)

 BSc, MSc or equivalent from a recognized university, at least two years of professional experience, and a basic understanding of engineering and economics is necessary.
 The language requirement is IELTS 6.0 (or equivalent).
 For the on-line component participants must have access to an appropriate internet connection.